If you’ve landed on this page, you’re probably searching for information about getting life insurance with kidney disease in Ireland.

 The most common cause of CKD is damage caused by other chronic conditions, such as high blood pressure (hypertension) and diabetes.

-CKD is more common in people of South Asian origin (those from India, Bangladesh, Sri Lanka and Pakistan) and black people than in the general population.
+CKD is more common in people of South Asian origin (India, Bangladesh, Sri Lanka and Pakistan) and black people than in the general population.
 The reasons for this include higher rates of diabetes in south Asian people and higher rates of high blood pressure in African or Caribbean people.

 CKD is a potentially serious condition.
 People with CKD have an increased risk of a stroke/heart attack because of circulation changes.